uber/Cadence-Docs/src/blog/_posts/2023-06-08-survey-results.md

 ![time_zone.png](../../shared/img/2023-survey-results/time_zone.png)

-Our user base is the biggest in Europe compared to any other place.
-This is inline with Cadence team growing its presence in Europe.
+Most survey responders were from Europe compared to any other place.
+This is in-line with the Cadence team growing its presence in Europe.
 Users from different places also contacted us to contribute to Cadence as a follow up to the survey.
-We will start putting up-for-grabs tasks on Github.
+We will start putting up-for-grabs and new-starter tasks on Github.
 Several of them wanted to meet with a Zoom call and to discuss their use cases and best practices.
 As the Cadence team has presence in both the EU and the US, we welcome all our users to contact us anytime.
 Slack is the fastest way to reach us.

 ![following.png](../../shared/img/2023-survey-results/following.png)